Locate the right Hamster for your family. Request an appointment to visit us in Santa Cruz, California, to pick out your new pet today.

 Teddy Bears are the long haired variety of Syrian hamsters.
 They are larger, and slower and much easier to hold than the dwarfs.
 These are the best choice for first pets for young kids.
 They tend to sleep more than the dwarfs when they get older, and aren't as much fun to watch, but are more aware of their surroundings and their people than the dwarfs.
 They are easy to tame as long as you move slowly, quietly and patiently.

 Because Syrian hamsters are such escape artists, I recommend a strong cage that they can’t chew through or push their way through.
-I like to use terrariums (glass or acrylic tanks with screen tops) but they need to be set up so the hamster can’t climb to the top and chew a hole in the screen.
-It is best to use a tall terrarium, such as a 20 gallon tall, or if using a standard height, use a water bottle that they can’t climb and make sure they can’t climb on toys, hideouts or wheels and reach the top.
+I like to use terrariums (glass or acrylic tanks with wire mesh tops) but they need to be set up so the hamster can’t climb to the top and push or chew a hole in the screen.
+It is best to use a tall enough tank, such as a 20 gallon long, or 30 gallon, and make sure they can’t climb the water bottle or toys, hideouts or wheels and reach the top.

-A better way to solve the escape problem is to use wire tank toppers.
+Another better way to solve the escape problem is to use wire mesh tank toppers.
 They give the animal twice the floor space, makes it easier to feed and water them, and is very secure!
-If one escapes now, I’ll change their name to Houdini!
+If one escapes now, change their name to Houdini!